-It's Easter, and that means all things egg hunts and chocolate candy.
+It's Easter, and that means all things festive, fun and of course, chocolate.
 But it's also the perfect time to spark the little ones' creativity in preparation for the Easter Bunny.
 So this year, move beyond the age-old egg dying.

 There are plenty of great activities you can do as a family that are simple, but make great keepsakes.
 Here are some of our favorites to try out this year.

 This one doesn't require anything fancy, just a bag of cotton balls, paint, glue and construction paper.
 To create a baby chick, take a yellow piece of circular construction paper and glue cotton balls to it.
 Then, take yellow paint and paint over the cotton balls.
 Once it's dry, you can add all sorts of things to it — googly eyes, card stock hands, cutout feet and, of course, a beak.

 You don't have to stop at fuzzy birds.
 You can also create bunnies or lambs — just change the shape of your base construction paper and color of the cotton balls as necessary.